-We will cover mixed weight pens in black, colorful fineliner pens and brush pens to give you and idea of what kind of pens are available for bullet journaling.
+We will cover mixed-weight pens in black, colorful fine liner pens, and brush pens to give you an idea of what kind of pens are available for bullet journaling.

 - 6 pen weights from 0.05mm to 0.8mm.

-- Can purchase in other ink colors other than black.
+- Can be purchased in other ink colors other than black.

 - These have been compared to Copic pens (I mean helloooooo)